KSyntaxHighlighting

 This library uses Kate syntax definition files for the actual highlighting, the file format is documented here.

-More than 300 syntax definition files are included, that are located in data/syntax/ and have the **.xml** extension.
+More than 300 syntax definition files are included, that are located in data/syntax/ and have the .xml extension.
+Some files are generated at compile time, all xml files are available here.
 Additional ones are picked up from the file system if present, so you can easily extend this by application-specific syntax definitions for example.

 To install or test a syntax definition file locally, place it in org.kde.syntax-highlighting/syntax/, which is located in your user directory.
 Usually it is: